matteobongio/Information-Retrieval-Notes/main.typ

 #yellowbox("Phrase Queries", [
-  - a group of words acting like a grammatical unit
+  - a group of words acting like a grammatical unit *Solutions for inverted indexes:*
-])

-#pinkbox("Bi-Word indexes", [
+  #pinkbox("Bi-Word Indexes", [
     index every consecutive pair of terms in the document as a phrase

-  - issues:
+    *issues:*
     - false positives
     - index blowup
     - impossible for more than bi words, way too big ])

+  #pinkbox("Positional Indexes", [
+    store document and position for each word
+  ])
+])

 #pinkbox("Posting Lists", [
-  - with positional indexes
-    - store for each term the positions in which tokens of it appear
   - without positional indexes
   - store just the documents that contain them
 ])

 == Lecture 2